junxit/us-congress-bills-116/metadata.md

 - 2019-04-08 — Introduced in Senate
 - 2019-04-08 — Read twice and referred to the Committee on Environment and Public Works.
+- 2019-04-10 — Committee on Environment and Public Works.
+Reported by Senator Barrasso without amendment.
+Without written report.
+- 2019-04-10 — Committee on Environment and Public Works.
+Reported by Senator Barrasso without amendment.
+Without written report.
+- 2019-04-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 72.